-Independent of the maintenance minder display, replace the brake fluid every 3 years.
+Independent of the Maintenance Minder information, replace the brake fluid every 3 years.
 Always use Honda Heavy Duty Brake Fluid DOT 3.
 If it is not available, you should use only DOT 3 or DOT 4 fluid, from a sealed container, as a temporary replacement.